Nomulous/ComputerVisionFinal/README.md

     We take a row of images from img_0 to img_n.
 We find the middle index and image then preprocess the data into two lists.
 A left side and right side.
-For the left side, we find and computer features using SIFT and BF.
+For the left side, we find and computer features using SURF and BF.
 We inverse the homography so we can run homography on the left side towards the center.
 After that is completed, we do normal homography and pass right side images into the half constructed panorama which causes lag and slowdown of the system.
 We substitute